 This publication describes 45 countries in all, including several city-states in Western Europe and one non-European country: Israel.
 We included Israel because many of its inhabitants are first, second or third-generation immigrants from Europe.
 As a result of this demographic, war experiences in Europe have informed Israel’s commemoration culture.
 In fact, the memory of the Holocaust was central to the rationale for establishing the state of Israel.
 This report also includes data from the former Yugoslavia and the Soviet Union.
 We included them because recent Eastern European history and its influence on commemoration and celebration cannot be understood without acknowledging the commemorative legacy of these conglomerate states.
 Due to time restrictions, we could not include overseas territories of the nations in this study.

 Thanks to experts from the International Holocaust Remembrance Alliance, the text of the survey After the War was adjusted, supplemented and improved in 2016.

 We would like to express our grattitude for this conjuction and international cooperation.
 Here you will find the revised edition in PDF.

-Read the report below or download it here. (pdf, 6,6 MB)
+Read the report above or download it here. (pdf, 6,6 MB)